jlshen2011/literatures/README.md

-# Literatures
+# Literatures and Summaries

-A curated list of literatures on various finance and data science topics.
+Literatures and study notes on topics in data science and quantitative finance.